ERM Faculty & Staff

 About Mark S. Beasley

-Mark Beasley, Deloitte Professor of Enterprise Risk Management, is the founding director of the Enterprise Risk Management (ERM) Initiative at NC State’s Poole College of Management.
+Mark Beasley, KPMG Professor of Enterprise Risk Management, is the founding director of the Enterprise Risk Management (ERM) Initiative at NC State’s Poole College of Management.
 From 2004-2011, Mark served on the board for the Committee of Sponsoring Organizations of the Treadway Commission (widely known at COSO) and has participated in a number of other national level risk management initiatives.
 He served on the Advisory Council that helped develop COSO’s 2004 Enterprise Risk Management – Integrated Framework and he is now serving on the COSO Advisory Council that is working on an update revision to that framework, which was released as an Exposure Draft in June 2016.
 Mark has authored over 100 articles, monographs, thought papers, and books, and he frequently works with organizations helping them advance the maturity of their ERM processes.

 Title: Executive Director